Samvid95/AlgoTradingRepoList/README.md

 ## Introduction
 I have created this repository with the goal of documenting, learning & extending(maybe in future) some of the Algotrading repositories.
 The current list contains only the repository which are well maintained and/or with recent updates.
+Feel free to add!

 ## Maintanance
 I currently have no plans to update this list.
 If you see something which is outdated, feel free to open an Issue or Pull Request.
 I will respond to them quickly.
 If you think I missed your favorite one, please tell me and I will add it in the list.